airpair/ntiered-aws-docker-terraform-guide/post.md

 Conclusion
 ----------

-There is a lot more to Terraform than what was convered in this post, checkout [terraform.io](https://terraform.io) and the [github project](http://github.com/hashicorp/terraform) to see more this amazing tool.
+There is a lot more to Terraform than what is covered in this post, checkout [terraform.io](https://terraform.io) and the [github project](http://github.com/hashicorp/terraform) to see more of this awesome tool.

-I hope you found this guide useful, I gave my best to keep the it accurate and updated, if there is any part of the guide that you felt could use imporovement, please leave a comment and I will attend to it promptly.
+I hope you found this guide useful, I gave my best to keep the it accurate and updated, if there is any part of the guide that you felt could use improvement, please leave a comment and I will attend to it promptly.

 I'm hoping to continue to write more guides on various topics that I think will be useful.
-If you have a recomendation for topic or want simply want stay connected, I'm on twitter [@kn0tch](https://twitter.com/kn0tch).
-I'm usually active and always looking foward to a good conversation, come say hi!
+If you have a recommendation for topic or want simply want stay connected, I'm on twitter [@kn0tch](https://twitter.com/kn0tch).
+I'm usually active and always looking forward to a good conversation, come say hi!